Welcome to Your Purpose in Life.org where our sole purpose is to help you discover your purpose!

 To understand your true purpose in life, your journey must begin by focusing on God and His message instead of yourself.
 In other words, instead of looking “within yourself,” you must look “beyond yourself.”
 The Bible states you were created by God and for God – and until you understand that, life will never make sense.
 Specifically, the Bible states, “For by him all things were created, in heaven and on earth, visible and invisible,… all things were created through him and for him” (Colossians 1:16, ESV).

-It is only in God that we can discover our meaning and purpose in life.
+It is only in God that we can discover our meaning and primary purpose in life.
 All other approaches (world’s wisdom, self-help, searching within, etc.) lead us astray from the true path, only to encounter a dead end.
 “Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect” (Romans 12:2, NLT).

 To find the right path, we must know what God has revealed about our purpose in life as inscribed in His Book.
 The Bible states instead of seeking “happiness” first, we are to seek “God and His kingdom” first.
 “But seek first the kingdom of God and his righteousness, and all these things will be added to you” (Matthew 6:33, ESV).
 And just as God intended, when we do, that deep and lasting joy, peace, and significance we’ve been yearning and searching for will come seeking us.